 In truth, it was an idea that I had much earlier in the season, when City were scoring for fun and running away with the title.
-If we were three points clear going into the last game against Queens Park Rangers, knowing that Premier League glory was assured, I started to squirrel away some cash with the intention of ducking over for the game and revel in the celebrations of the first title in 44 years.
+If we were three points clear going into the last game against Queens Park Rangers, knowing that Premier League glory was assured, I started to squirrel away some cash with the intention of "ducking over" (ie. hopping on a 22-hour flight) for the match and revel in the celebrations of the first title in 44 years.
 I wanted to make sure we were assured of winning the title first of course, as this is City we're talking about, if anything could go wrong...

-And as celebrations continued at 1am in the pub after the match, conversations got a bit more drunken and with the bravado that only comes after having several pints too many, announced my intentions to the rest of the group.
+And as celebrations continued after the match, conversations got a bit more drunken and with the bravado that only comes after having several pints too many, announced my intentions to the rest of the group.

 "Don't bother, it won't be worth it" they derided.
 "You're crazy, you won't do it".

 And you know what, it probably was crazy, but it would have been crazier not to.
-After all, how good would it be to say that you were then we we
+After all, how good would it be to say that you were there when we

 'You are the biggest fucking wanker that has ever lived.
 You've come all this way, spent all this money, and we're fucking losing.
 You're going to be the biggest laughing stock on the internet, your mates are going to take the piss for life.
 You absolute dickhead'.